cabforum/code-signing/docs/CSBR.md

 Before the CA authorizes a Delegated Third Party to perform a delegated function, the CA MUST contractually require the Delegated Third Party to:

+[EDITOR: Removed references to BR Section 5.3 and 5.4.1 and instead point to the same sections in the CSCBR.
+I see no conflict except that the CSCBR sections contain more requirements than the BR version.]

-1. Meet the qualification requirements of BR Section 5.3 when applicable to the delegated function,
+1. Meet the qualification requirements of [Section 5.3](#53-personnel-controls) when applicable to the delegated function,
-2. Retain documentation in accordance with BR Section 5.4.1,
+2. Retain documentation in accordance with [Section 5.4.1](#541-types-of-events-recorded),
 3. Abide by the other provisions of these Requirements that are applicable to the delegated function, and
 4. Comply with (a) the CA's Certificate Policy/Certification Practice Statement or (b) the Delegated Third Party's practice statement that the CA has verified complies with these Requirements.